Halloween Songs and Music Activities for Elementary

 Image by Andreas Lischka from Pixabay

-Find Halloween music activities that engage and delight with movement, Orff arrangements, minor scales, improvisation, and more!
+Find Halloween songs and music activities for elementary music that engage and delight with movement, Orff arrangements, minor scales, improvisation, and more!

 Ghost of Tom